 When they’re done, they get to tell me the story they created.

-If you’ve never tried The Game of Life Adventures Card Game it’d make a great addition to your writing gifts for kids list!
+If you’ve never tried The Game of Life Goals Card Game it’d make a great addition to your writing gifts for kids list!

 19. Telestrations